rjruigrok/HackingScience/README.md

 * Keyword similarity can be improved, by combining related keywords into one (like peer to peer', 'peer 2 peer', 'p2p', 'peer-to-peer', which are all the same).
 * Extract all pictures from source papers and make them available for inclusion in the final paper.
 * Keyword clustering (chapter) to apply a Survey Attack on Reputation systems (by means of a keyword table) is very hard to accomplish, because the keywords retrieved from papers differ a lot.
 E.g. it is possible to write a single keywords in various forms (peer-to-peer, p2p, ptp, peer to peer, etc.) which are essentially all the same, but not recognized as the same by this tool.

+### Running the application
+* Clone the repository of HackingScience.
+* Start the server from commandline by ./run.sh start
+* Open a browser on url http://localhost:8000/web